EMDevelop/bowling-scorecard/README.md

 I want to be able to keep track of my score

 As a Player
+So that I can move onto my next turn after a knocking all 10 pins in one go I want my current frame to be marked complete after a strike

+As a Player
+So that I know how well I am playing
+I want to know my score so far after each frame

+As a Player
 So that I can be rewarded for hitting all 10 pins in one go I want to receive a bonus for a Strike, my roll score should be incremented by the number of pins knocked in the next 2 rolls

-As a Player
-So that I can move onto my next turn after a knocking all 10 pins in one go I want my current frame to be marked complete after a strike

 As a Player
 So that I can be rewarded for hitting all 10 pins in 2 goes (in a frame)